-On our way out of town, we made a quick stop at a local grocery store to stock up on juice boxes, diapers, and a king size pack of Reese’s peanut butter cups.
+One year on the Friday after Thanksgiving, we said goodbye to our extended family and piled into the car for the long drive from Michigan back to Texas.
+But first, we made a quick stop at a local grocery store to stock up on juice boxes, diapers, and a king-size pack of Reese’s peanut butter cups.
 The basic road trip essentials.

-Halfway between the juice aisle and the candy aisle, the grocery store did something very sneaky.
+Halfway between the juice aisle and the candy aisle, the grocery store did something sneaky.

 They had a display set up that jutted out into the walkway, with boxes and boxes of an adorable doll and pony set.

-Usually, one of two things will save us from full-on temper tantrums in a situation like this:
+Typically, one of two things will save us from a full-on temper tantrum in a store:

-- If we have the foresight to prep Abby for the temptation before walking into a store, this magic trick has been foolproof.
+- If we happen to have the foresight to prep our kids for the temptation before walking into a store, this magic trick of sticking to a list has been foolproof.

 But this time was different.